 This bill amends West Virginia Code ยง49-2-802 to mandate audio and video recordings during Child Protective Services (CPS) investigations and interactions with individuals under investigation for child abuse or neglect.
 Specifically, it requires that all investigatory interactions between CPS representatives and the public be recorded using body cameras, with informed consent or a court order required for recordings made in private settings.
-Additionally, the bill stipulates that all communications related to the investigation must be documented, allowing parties under investigation to record their communications, which will hold the same evidentiary weight as those made by CPS.
+Additionally, the bill stipulates that all communications between interested parties, including the accused, guardians, and CPS workers, must be documented, allowing those under investigation to also record communications, which will hold the same evidentiary weight as those made by CPS.

 Statutes affected: Introduced Version: 49-2-802